OpenNebula/vOneCloud-docs/docs/source/simple_cloud_deployment/create_vdc.rst

 .. image:: /images/create_vdc_adminview.png
     :align: center

 Let's create a VDCs (under System) named *ProductionVDC*, and assign the *Production* group to use it:

 .. image:: /images/create_prod_vdc.png
     :align: center

-Let's add resources to the VDC under the "Resources" tab, the vCenter and a Virtual Network:
+Let's add resources to the VDC under the "Resources" tab, for instance a vCenter instance and a Virtual Network:

+.. note:: Only Clusters, vCenters and Virtual Networks can be assigned to VDCs, current versions of vOneCloud do not manage vCenter datastores.

 .. image:: /images/assign_resources_to_vdc.png
     :align: center